weDevsOfficial/wp-project-manager/readme.txt

 A. Currently all the project management options resides in the admin panel.
 No functionality shows up in frontend right now.

 = Q. Who can create projects? =
-A. Only Editors and Admin's can projects and edit them.
+A. Only Editors and Admin's can create projects and edit them.

 = Q. Who can create tasklist, todo, messages or milestone? =
 A. Admins and every co-workers from a project can create these.